BrightID/BrightID-SmartContract/README.md

 ## BrightIDFaucetVerifier.sol

-An example--used by [Rare Coin Claims](https://rare.fyi)--to distribute tokens at regular intervals.
+An example--used by [Rare Coin Claims](https://rare.fyi)--to distribute tokens at regular intervals to unique humans.
 Claimants are allowed to change their address only once per registration period.